 The world of cat behavior may seem mystifying.
 However, if you take the time to pay attention, how your cat is feeling is quite apparent.
 There are many ways that cats convey their emotions and needs to their people and each other.
 Feline vocalizations have been documented and analyzed by scientists and behaviorists so we can understand our cats better.
-Babies, some sacred statues and according to one pop star, doves may cry, but do cats?
+Babies, some sacred statues and according to one pop star, doves may cry, but do cats cry?
 Let’s find out more about cat crying and what to do about a crying cat.

 Certified Cat Behaviorist and author Mieshelle Nagelschneider echoes Dr. Morris’ assessment that cats’ eyes don’t open the floodgates when in pain or upset.
 Rather, cats vocalize when something is bothering them.

+The next question you have after, “Do cats cry?” is probably, “What does cat crying sound like?”
 In the popular YouTube video, 7 Sounds Cats Make and What They Mean, there are two segments that sound a lot like a cat crying.
 The portion on yowling sounds like a cat crying out in distress.
 According to the video, the crying can be a considered a warning to cats encroaching on claimed territory.
 The yowling could also be interpreted as an invitation to mate (talk about mixed signals!).
 The final segment shows mewling kittens — their cries should be familiar to every mother.
 “We’re over here,” they seem to scream.

 Stress can’t be stressed enough as a cause of crying cats.
 Seemingly innocuous alterations in a cats’ environment can cause stress — sure you love the new sofa, but is it an invasion of malicious intruders?
 Some cats aren’t sure!

 Feeling stressed yourself?
 Check out these proven stress relief strategies >>